ocaml/ocaml.org/data/tutorials/language/0it_06_imperative.md

 ```
 In this example, the first two expressions are `print_endline` function calls, which produce side effects (printing to the console), and the last expression is simply the integer `42`, which becomes the value of the entire sequence.
 The `;` operator is used to separate these expressions.

-**Remark** Even thought it's called the sequence operator, the semicolon is not truly an operator because it is not a function of type `unit -> 'a -> 'a`.
+**Remark** Even though it's called the sequence operator, the semicolon is not truly an operator because it is not a function of type `unit -> 'a -> 'a`.
 It is rather a _construct_ of the language.
-That allows terminating sequences with a semicolon, which is ignored.
+It allows adding a semicolon at the end of a sequence expression.
 ```ocaml
 # (); 42; ;;
 - : int = 42
 ```

+Here, the semicolon after 42 is ignored.

 ### For Loop